benkard/cljssss-g/README.markdown

 ## Deployment

+First, if you want the fancy JavaScript-based UI features, you need to either

+ 1. call `git submodule update --init`, **or**
+ 2. download the [Yahoo!
+UI Library, version 3](http://developer.yahoo.com/yui/3/), and extract it into the directory `public/yui3` (in such a way that `public/yui3/src` contains the JavaScript code).

+If you decide not to do this, however, you're still left with a fully-functional, though boring, HTML-based UI.

 In order to run CljSSSS<sup>g</sup>, load the main file, `cljssss-g.clj`.

 You will probably want to populate your database with a couple of user records before trying to log in.
 See the bottom of the `cljssss-g.clj` file for the database schema and examples.